Seagate/cortx-experiments/S3/full-fake-ttfb-hw-with-authfix/README.md

 | 512        | 0.743         | 0.596            | 20%      |          |

-Table shows average TTFB for `init` (baseline version of s3) and `restart` latest main with corrected environment.
+Table shows average TTFB for `init` (baseline version of s3) and `restart` (latest main with corrected environment).

 We can see that there is an improvement for 1, 16, and 512 sessions, and degradation for the rest of experiments in the middle.